The systole of random hyperbolic 3-manifolds: A numerical value

 Thus, we first compute the list of words of $d(w)<D$.
-This can be easily done as this distance increases whenever the combinatorial length of the word does.
-The reason is that the planed spanned by the larger word is contained in the half-space spanned by the smaller one \cite[Proposition 3.4]{me}.
-This implies also that the distance corresponding to some word $w$ is always less or equal that the translation length of the curve related to it, that is,
+This can be easily done as the $w$-distance increases whenever the combinatorial length of the word does.
+The reason is that the planed spanned by the larger word is contained in the half-space spanned by the smaller one.
+Indeed, if $H_2$ denotes the subset of $\mathbb{H}^3$ containing all points with positive first component, we have that, for any of the 9 isometries $M\in\{S\theta^{i}, R\theta^{i}, L\theta^{i}, \ i=0,1,2\}$,

+From this, one infers that for any isometry $w$ product of the previous matrices, we get:

+Figure \ref{Planes} shows an example (for more details, see \cite[Proposition 3.4]{me}).
+This tells us, in particular, that the axis of any isometry $w$ intersects both $P$ and $w(P)$, as well as all the planes spanned by all shorter words of $w$.
+From this, and given the definition of the distance, we deduce that the $w$-distance corresponding to some word $w$ is always less or equal that the translation length of the curve related to it, that is,

-From this last observation, we can deduce that the list $L$ of words of $d(w)<D$ contains all words of translation length less than D. Indeed, for any word $w$ such that $d(w)>D$, we would have $D<d(w)\leq l_{\gamma}(w)$.
+As a consequence, we can conclude that the list $L$ of words of $d(w)<D$ contains all words of translation length less than D. Indeed, for any word $w$ such that $d(w)>D$, we would have $D<d(w)\leq l_{\gamma}(w)$.
 Hence, the remaining step to get the initial list is to filter the words in $L$ by computing their translation length.

 This procedure, however, fails for certain words.
 More precisely, for those corresponding to parabolic elements with an extra twist when gluing the faces of the octahedra, for instance $w=SSS\theta$.
-These now correspond to hyperbolic elements, so their translation length is positive, but the distance between the initial plane and the one spanned by the word is always zero.
+These now correspond to hyperbolic elements, so their translation length is positive, but their $w$-distance is always zero.
 Hence, we need another way to see when we need to stop considering them.
 For that, we compute directly their translation length, and rely on the following lemma:

 \begin{lemma} Let $l_{\gamma}(w)$ denote the translation length of a closed curve $\gamma \in Y_n$ corresponding to a class of words $[w]\in \mathcal{W}$.
 Then, for all $k\geq3$, we have:

 \end{lemma}

 \begin{proof} One can compute that the traces of words in $[S^k\theta]$ are equal to $\pm (ki+1)$, and hence those of $[S^{k+1}\theta]$ are $\pm ((k+1)i+1)$, for every $k\geq1$.
 Now, recall that: